jopaik/network_demos/network_backups_git/README.md

 # Summary of steps
 1. Collect Backup configurations from routers and save them to Gitea branches
-2. Verify Branches in Gitea
+2. Verify Branches in GIT
 3. Modify the Routers from the CLI
 4. Verify Job-template(s) exist
 5. Launch the Network-Intended Job-Template